 Also within our conscious mind resides one previously unmentioned function known as the “critical faculty.”
 This “critical faculty” decides what is and is not congruent (consistent) with our personal belief systems and on that basis, either rejects or accepts input.
-Unfortunately, because it is inextricably entwined with the ego and the rationale function, the critical factor is not always terribly good at its job and sometimes excludes good data while it allows in bad.
+Unfortunately, because it is inextricably entwined with the ego and the rational function, the critical factor is not always terribly good at its job and sometimes excludes good data while it allows in bad.

 All these conscious processes take up a surprisingly small portion of our mental power – only a little more than 10%, in fact.
 The other 90% is utilized by the unconscious portion of the mind, which takes care of our autonomic physical processes, habit formation, emotions, long-term memory, and self-preservation.

 - Autonomic: this includes all of our bodily processes, from hair growth to digestion to cell repair, defending against foreign bodies, running our circulatory system etc. etc, etc. . .

 - Habits: Repetition creates a habit or pattern, which becomes an automatic response; a reminder to respond to a certain situation in a certain way.
-In practical terms, our habits are our lives, and most habits are extremely helpful – skillful driving, brushing one’s teeth, walking the dog, getting up in the morning, getting dressed… However, other habits are not helpful at all: smoking, overeating, laziness, addictive behavior… Once these detrimental habits become engrained, it is necessary to change them on the same unconscious level where they were formed.
-This is why hypnosis is considered to be the first line defense against so many negative habitual behaviors.
+In practical terms, our habits are our lives, and most habits are extremely helpful – skillful driving, brushing one’s teeth, walking the dog, getting up in the morning, getting dressed… However, other habits are not helpful at all: smoking, overeating, laziness, addictive behavior… Once these detrimental habits become ingrained, it is necessary to change them on the same unconscious level where they were formed.
+This is why hypnosis is considered to be the first line of defense against so many negative habitual behaviors.